 For a long time, he idolized the girl whose death caused him such grief.
 It took time for him to realize that, before she died, she hadn’t been as great as he had imagined her.
 She had already been suicidal when they met and, even though he tried to help her and made an exceptional effort to hire psychiatrists, talk to her, and support her, she refused every form of help.

-Finally, he accepted that despite her death being a tragic event, he had done everything he could have and decided he would not allow a single bad event to dictate the rest of his life anymore.
+Finally, he accepted that her death was a tragic event, one which he was not responsible for as he had done everything he could have.
+He decided he would not allow a single bad event to dictate the rest of his life anymore.

 Even though he had experienced something horrible, he turned it into something positive.
 He used his anger and regret to fuel his passion for sports and went on to achieve impressive results.
 He realized he had been making mistakes in the past and focused on being more affirmative and standing up to people.
 He cut those who don’t appreciate him out of his life and quit his job to find a better one.